Nerve Plant Light Requirements for Optimal Growth

 Nerve plants are indigenous to the tropical rainforests of Peru and other countries in South America.
 These perennial evergreens are compact and have a spreading habit.
 Nerve plants grow on the forest floor, receiving dappled sunlight through the canopy.

-Signs That Your Nerve Plant is Receiving Too Much Light
+Signs Your Plant is Receiving Too Much Light

 As plants that prefer filtered light or partial shade, nerve plants are vulnerable to receiving too much light.
 Some common signs that your nerve plant is receiving too much light include: